Letters from our Membership

 Dear Members of COLEG,

 "Words cannot express how truly grateful I am for the support youve given me throughout my college education.
 In May, I will graduate with degrees in Animal Science and Equine Science from UMC, and Animal Production from Tarleton State University.
 This accomplishment, along with all of the amazing opportunities Ive experienced along the way, would not have been possible without your generosity.
 I am truly blessed to be able to call Lancaster home and be associated with its wonderful community.
-Thanks Agan."
+Thanks Again."

 February 2009 - From Rick Hugg (1965) who currently resides Hagerstown, Maryland